What to Do if You Really Want to Build Your Shoulders to the Maximum

 Modifications: Just another reminder to slightly internally rotate your arms.
 The crease of your elbow should be directly perpendicular to the floor.

 You can also perform this shoulder strengthening exercise with a light pair of dumbbells or even with no weights other than the weight of your fully pumped arms!

-Read Why the Best Shoulder Workout is Most Effective when Combined with the Following Exercises
+Read Why This Shoulder Workout is Most Effective when Combined with the Following Exercises

 - Rotator Cuff Stretches

-Even if you do not have an injury you can find information which can help you get the most out of the best shoulder workout.
+Even if you do not have an injury, you can find information which can help you get the most out of this workout.
 Knowledge about how the rotator cuff works can help you avoid injury as well.